 The building of the Maricopa and Phoenix Railroad in 1887 meant that there was transportation across the Salt River that connected up with the rest of America’s growing transport system.
 The diversification of farming and agriculture practices in Tempe meant that their products were supplied throughout the surrounding area.
 The town was thriving and the demand for land was on the increase.
 This saw the Tempe Land and Improvement Company form, which sold of plots of lands as the town’s population began to expand.

-The completion of Roosevelt Dam in 1911 guaranteed enough water to meet the growing needs of Valley farmers.
-On his way to dedicate the dam, former President Theodore Roosevelt applauded the accomplishments of the people of central Arizona and predicted that their towns would grow to become prosperous cities.
+The completion of the Roosevelt Dam in 1911 helped ensure that Tempe continued to develop as a popular place to live and work, as it ensured there was enough water for the growing city.
+In fact, Tempe’s success was foreseen by President Theodore Roosevelt himself, where on his way to dedicate the dam, he applauded the accomplishments of the people of central Arizona and predicted that their towns would grow to become prosperous cities.
 Less than a year later, Arizona became the 48th state, and the Salt River Valley was well on its way to becoming the new population center of the Southwest.

 Modern Day Metropolis

 After WWII Tempe started to change farming land into a more industrial and service orientated economy as an influx of people came to live, among them many veterans.
 Through annexation the city reached its current boundaries by 1974.
 The city became a modern thriving center for business and commerce with a wide range of retail, restaurants, manufacturers, tech companies and others all coming together in a community of more than 160,000 people.

 These vibrant business and social climates help ensure that it remains one of the best places to live, learn, work and play in the entire southwestern United States.